ctm/Bataan-Memorial-Death-March/README.md

 The Bataan Memorial Death March is a tribute to the men and women who defended the Philippines at the onset of World War II.
-They suffered greatly and many perished either during the defense, after they were surrendered and forced to march on quarter rations, at the inhumane prison camps, the hell-ships that carried them to Japan or in the forced labor thereafter.
+They suffered greatly and many perished either during the defense, after they were surrendered and were forced to march (having subsisted on quarter rations prior to the start of the march), at the inhumane prison camps, the hell-ships that carried them to Japan or in the forced labor thereafter.

 Some of those men and women, now in their nineties, are still alive.
 In 1989, members of the Army ROTC Department at New Mexico State University started an annual march to honor these veterans.
-The march has grown considerably since then and although it was initially open only to military members, it has been opened up to civilians.
-These days participation is about half and half.
+The march has grown considerably since then and although it was initially open only to military members, it was open to civilians early on.
+These days, participation is about half and half.

 ## Why do I do it?